Justin24953/Justin24953-First-Year-Notes/Eloquent-Javascript/notes.md

 - The idea of writing a program is to make something less work, not more.
 If we needed all even numbers less than 1,000, this approach would be unworkable.
 What we need is a way to run a piece of code multiple times.
 This form of control flow is called a loop.

+- Loops Are a Major Weak Point so I'll to practice these as much as I can.

+- A statement starting with the keyword while creates a loop.
+The word while is followed by an expression in parentheses and then a statement, much like if.
+The loop keeps entering that statement as long as the expression produces a value that gives true when converted to Boolean.